 Aboriginal & Pacific Art Gallery represents contemporary Aboriginal art from around Australia.
 Working with community-owned and -governed art centres, the gallery shows monthly exhibitions of new works including painting, sculpture and works on paper, from established and emerging artists.
 Aboriginal & Pacific Art was established by Gabriella Roy in 1996 at the Sydney Dymock’s Building.
 She has worked with both Aboriginal and Pacific arts and artefacts for the past four decades and brings an acute sense of history and aesthetics to the gallery.
 At the Dymock’s space, Aboriginal & Pacific Art presented many groundbreaking shows, including solo exhibitions of the late Tiwi artists Kitty Kantilla (Kutuwulumi Purawarrumpatu) and Freda Warlapinni, and the late Fitzroy Crossing artist Janangoo Butcher Cherel.
 The gallery is also a long-standing representative of Tiwi artist Timothy Cook and South Australian Ngarrindjeri weaver Yvonne Koolmatrie.

 Gabriella works together with the art advisors from community art centres to best represent the artists and their works.
 In 2005, the gallery moved to Waterloo’s 2 Danks Street, attracting a new and diverse audience.
-Here, Aboriginal & Pacific Art has presented the yearly Sydney exhibitions of various community art centres such as Tjala Arts, Tjungu Palya, and Warakurna Artists, based in the Anangu Pitjantjatjara Yankunyjatjara (APY) Lands, SA, and Ngaanyatjarra (NY) Lands, WA, as well as solo exhibitions of Tiwi artists Jean Baptiste Apuatimi and Timothy Cook.
+Here, Aboriginal & Pacific Art presented the yearly Sydney exhibitions of various community art centres such as Tjala Arts, Tjungu Palya, and Warakurna Artists, based in the Anangu Pitjantjatjara Yankunyjatjara (APY) Lands, SA, and Ngaanyatjarra (NY) Lands, WA, as well as solo exhibitions of Tiwi artists Jean Baptiste Apuatimi and Timothy Cook.
 After 12 years, in 2017, Aboriginal & Pacific Art moved to its current location in Wellington St, Waterloo.
 Monthly exhibitions are held at the gallery, representing artists and art centres from across Australia.

 All images on this website are copyright to the Artist and Aboriginal & Pacific Art.